General Security Tips

 - It is not advisable to tape extra keys under desk drawers or in file cabinets.

-- Don’t unlock entire floors or department areas if only a single door or work area will provide the necessary access for you.
+- Don’t unlock entire floors or department areas if only a single door or work area will provide the necessary access.

-- When leaving your office or lab for the day, make sure that all windows are closed and locked, all valuables and confidential materials are locked up and all desks, files and doors are locked.
+- When leaving your office or lab for the day, make sure all windows are closed and locked, all valuables and confidential materials are locked up, and all desks, files, and doors are locked.